Fall 2024

 To conclude the summer, students explored native plants during hikes and spent time in our new native pollinator garden.
 They learned about the importance of native plants for pollinator support, and ecosystem health.
 Students helped prepare the garden by testing soil and organizing beds, and also created art highlighting the benefits of native wildflowers for different pollinators.
 With over 362 student-days of programming, we’re proud to have provided valuable educational experiences for countless young learners. ❦

-— Jessica Schnell, Phd, Director of Education, Black Rock Forest
+— Jessica Schnell, PhD, Director of Education, Black Rock Forest

 Dear Friends of Black Rock Forest,